xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (gil)    Improve handle selection when handles overlap to help with resizing tiny models -- enh (gil)    Allow sorting Timing tracks for Master View in Display Elements dialog.
+   -- bug (gil)    Prevent Node Select Grid zoom from being able to be reduced to 0 and recover if it has -- enh (gil)    Improve handle selection when handles overlap to help with resizing tiny models -- enh (gil)    Allow sorting Timing tracks for Master View in Display Elements dialog.
    -- bug (gil)    Fix some drag/drop sorting issues in Display Elements dialog.
 (Hopefully didn't create new ones)